San Angelo Needs More Flea Market/Garage Sales/Thrift Shops - NewsBreak

 San Angelo LIVE!

-Drug Dealer High on the Devil's Lettuce Caught After High Speed Chase in San Angelo with Enough Fentanyl to Kill 400 People

-SAN ANGELO – Nine individuals were arrested and booked into the Tom Green County Detention Center over the last 24 hours on a variety of charges including Drug Dealing Fentanyl, Evading Arrest and Possession of Marijuana.
-32-year-old Roberto Mejia was arrested by Tom Green County Sheriff's Deputies early Sunday...
+SAN ANGELO – 12 suspects were arrested and booked into the Tom Green County Detention Center over the last 24 hours on a variety of charges including DWI, Organized Criminal Activity & Serious Driving Offenses.
+19-year-old Adam Chappa was arrested by Tom Green County Sheriff's Deputies Tuesday on a...

 San Angelo, TX